lehiart/netflix-calendar/README.md

 ## :white_check_mark: Server

-The application contains a simple node (express) server, that receives the requests for the endpoint `api/events/year/month` and will return the events json.
+The application contains a simple node (express) server, that receives the requests for the endpoint `api/events/year/month` and returns the events json.

 It contains a small middleware `DateMiddleware` to parse the events by date, simulating a DB request.